How Many People Speak Tagalog, And Where Is It Spoken?

 The word “Tagalog” means “river dweller,” and it was originally used to refer to a group of people in the Philippines.
 And while Tagalog can be used to refer to the language spoken all over the Philippines, it more specifically refers to a subset of the languages spoken there.

-With that in mind, Tagalog is spoken by about 20 million people in the Philippines.
+With that in mind, Tagalog is natively spoken by about 22.5 million people in the Philippines, with an additional 54 million speakers who use it as a second language.
 It’s concentrated on the islands of Mindoro and Luzon, where the Philippines’ capital Manila is located, but can also be found in various other places in the country.

 There are also Tagalog-speaking communities in other parts of the world.
-There are over 400,000 Tagalog speakers in Canada, and there are about 1.6 million speakers in the United States, making it the fourth most-spoken language in the country and fifth most-spoken in North America.
+There are over 738,000 Tagalog speakers in Canada, and there are about 1.77 million speakers in the United States, making it the fourth most-spoken language in the country and fifth most-spoken in North America.
 This is because of Filipino migrations, leading to Filipino-American populations primarily in Hawaii, but also in a number of other states.
+Countries around the Philippines including Kuwait, Japan and Hong Kong also have hundreds of thousands of speakers.

 What Other Languages Are Spoken In The Philippines?

-The Philippines is made up of over 7,000 islands; the most recent count puts it at about 7,641.
+The Philippines is made up of over 7,000 islands; the most accurate count in recent times puts it at about 7,641.
 It shouldn’t come as any surprise, then, that there are quite a few languages in the country.
-One count found that there are 183 living languages spoken in the country, only eight of which are non-indigenous.
+One survey found that there are 184 living languages spoken in the country, only nine of which are non-indigenous.
 Some of these languages are spoken by hundreds of thousands of people, while others are in danger of dying out in the near future.

 We won’t list all of the languages here.
 The only other language nearly as widespread as Filipino is English, which is the other official language of the Philippines.
-It’s a second language of about 40 million, and it’s taught in schools.
+It’s a second language of over 53 million people, and it’s taught in schools.
 But it’s worth keeping in mind that while English and Filipino get the largest share of attention, the Philippines is full of linguistic and cultural diversity.

 Want to learn a new language?